unified-font-object/ufo-spec/versions/ufo3/kerning.plist.md

 The task of finding a value for a particular glyph + glyph combination is relatively easy.
 The following algorithm demonstrates a way that it can be done for a given pair.

+{: .algorithmdiagram}
-If the pair *first glyph + second glyph* is in the kerning data:
+- If the pair *first glyph + second glyph* is in the kerning data:
     - The value for *first glyph + second glyph* is the value.
     - Stop.

-If the second glyph is in a kerning group:
+- If the second glyph is in a kerning group:
-  *second group* is the name of the kerning group containing the second glyph.
+    - *second group* is the name of the kerning group containing the second glyph.
-  If the pair *first glyph + second group* is in the kerning data:
+    - If the pair *first glyph + second group* is in the kerning data:
         - The value for *first glyph + second group* is the value.
         - Stop.

-If the first glyph is in a kerning group:
+- If the first glyph is in a kerning group:
-  *first group* is the name of the kerning group containing the first glyph.
+    - *first group* is the name of the kerning group containing the first glyph.
-  If the pair *first group + second glyph* is in the kerning data:
+    - If the pair *first group + second glyph* is in the kerning data:
         - The value for *first first + second glyph* is the value.
         - Stop.

-If the first glyph is in a kerning group and the second glyph is in a kerning group:
+- If the first glyph is in a kerning group and the second glyph is in a kerning group:
-  *first group* is the name of the kerning group containing the first glyph.
+    - *first group* is the name of the kerning group containing the first glyph.
-  *second group* is the name of the kerning group containing the second glyph.
+    - *second group* is the name of the kerning group containing the second glyph.
-  If the pair *first group + second group* is in the kerning data:
+    - If the pair *first group + second group* is in the kerning data:
         - The value for *first group + second group* is the value.
         - Stop.

-The value is zero.
+- The value is zero.

 ##### Sample implementation